Install software with Spack

 list, you can create a package file in Python by

-spack create <tarball link>
+spack create <tarball link> and add

 to the Spack reop.
 Review Package